becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 The idea is that IPv6 addresses should be cut-and-pasted in almost all cases.
 If you ever do have to enter one manually, a great deal of care is needed.
-Note that not all implementations will follow RFC9592.
+Note that not all implementations will strictly follow RFC9592, and older documentation often uses uppercase hexadecimal.

 The choice of ':' as the separator is annoying in one particular case - when including an IPv6 address in a (Web) URL, where a colon has another